 - a suitable course duration and amount of training, based on each learner’s English language capabilities and their existing skills, knowledge and experience.

-When you apply to ASQA to register a course on CRICOS, you must submit timetables and you may be required to demonstrate at audit how course requirements will be met.
+When you apply to ASQA to register a course on CRICOS, you must submit timetables and you may be required to demonstrate at performance assessment (audit) how course requirements will be met.
 ASQA may assess how you have implemented these plans for the delivery of registered courses.